 The Internet is not only a great way to stay in touch with people, but it’s also a great way to coordinate and plan with them.
 Maybe you’re on a softball team or need to track the busy schedules of your family.
 Windows Live Calendar offers you great tools to manage multiple calendars and gives you instant access to them from anywhere.
 You can share calendars with other people or coordinate a calendar with a group, like your softball team.
 You can even coordinate your home and work schedules in one place.

-Add iCal subscriptions for your favorite events, like movie releases or team schedules, and your calendar is synchronized and always up-to-date.
+Add iCal subscriptions for your favorite events, such as movie releases or team schedules, and your calendar is synchronized and always up to date.
 New print views have all the schedule details that you need so you easily reference them on the go.

 Contacts

 Windows Live gathers together all of the people most important to you.
-Now you can manage the contact information for those people in one place, too.
+You can manage the contact information for those people in one place, too.
 Whether you use e-mail, instant messaging, or connect with people in web groups, Windows Live Contacts makes is easy for you to manage the details and access the info you need to stay in touch no matter where you are.

 Toolbar

-Windows Live Toolbar gives you quick access to your Windows Live world.
+Windows Live Toolbar gives you quick access to your entire Windows Live world.
 All of the Windows Live services on the Toolbar start up right when you sign in.
 You can get to your calendar without leaving the webpage your viewing—it’s right there on the Toolbar.
 Preview content like maps or weather just by highlighting text on the page.
 And you can customize the buttons to make the experience just right for you.

 Photo Gallery

 Windows Live Photo Gallery makes it easy to organize and share your photos.
-Now you can simply touch your screen to move pictures around or add special effects and music to the experience.
+You can touch your screen to move pictures around or add special effects and music to the experience.
 Tagging your photos with information about who is in them and when or where they were taken makes it easy to arrange pictures and then find specific ones later.
 When you tag people in your photos, face detection makes it super easy to find pictures of your favorite people.
 Photo Gallery also shows you information about your photos, including ISO, focal length, and what brand and model of camera you were using when you took the picture.

-Best of all, Photo Gallery makes is super easy for you to share your pictures.
-Integration with Skydrive provides a quick and easy way for your friends to see your memories.
+Best of all, Photo Gallery makes is very easy for you to share your pictures by integrating with Skydrive.
 Or you can send them in Windows Live Messenger and chat as you click through them.
 You can also publish them to various photo sharing sites on the internet or even your personal web space where you can blog about them, too.
 If you’d like, Windows Live can notify your friends that you have new pictures to share.

 Movie Maker

-Want to share movies with your friends, too?
 Windows Live gives you a great tool for managing, editing, and sharing your movies.
 You can use Movie Maker to combine movies with pictures, add music or special transitions, and quickly publish them to a website.
 You can even tag people and places in your movies, just like you can with your photos.
 If you add pictures to a movie or slide show, Movie Maker automatically recognizes and saves the tags that are associated with those pictures.
-Then you can easily create “credits” at the end of your movie, highlighting the cast and crew.
+Then you can easily create credits at the end of your movie, highlighting the cast and crew.

 SkyDrive